Quick Start

 // execute linux ping command to get result

-At first, create a file named yc.yml with content:
+At first, create a file named vivgrid.yml with content:

-yc deploy app.goimportant Make sure you have the yc CLI installed, if not, install it
+viv deploy .important Make sure you have the viv CLI installed, if not, install it

 follows here.